Shahed-Forooghi/coffee-shop/README.md

-# Coffee-Shop mini project is my first project with pure tailwind .
+# Coffee-Shop mini project is my first project with tailwind .
 Hello .
 I am a Shahed and I hope you will take a look at this project of mine.
 This project displays the header of a coffee shop site and I will try to complete it in the future.
 This project is responsive for desktop, laptop, tablet and mobile.